Yury-Shevchenko/mad/README.md

 -	`answerOption`: chosen answer in terms of the internally used name
 -	`boxHistory`: the array with the numbers of opened boxes.
 All boxed are numbered from left to right, from top to bottom, e.g. [“1”,”2”,”3”,”4”].
 -	`calculatedValuesOfOptions`: the array of calculated values for each option.
 The option with the highest value is a correct option in the trial.
 Ties are broken randomly.
--	`correctOption: correct answer in terms of the displayed name
+-	`correctOption`: correct answer in terms of the displayed name
 -	`cueCost`: cost of opening one information box
 -	`cuesHistory`: the array with information about opened information boxes.
 Each box is presented by contains the name of the option, displayed name of the option and the cue name, e.g. ["Option1-Apartment 1-Size","Option2-Apartment 2-Size","Option3-Apartment 3-Size","Option4-Apartment 4-Size"].
 -	`cuesNum`: number of the cues in the trial